0bMERLIN/PocketML/README.md

 A large part of PocketML is its editor.
 Use the `Editor` tab in the top toolbar to edit files.
-Results show up in either the `Program` tab for graphics or the `Text Out` tab for text output.
-Open, delete files and folders in the `Files` tab.
+Results show up in either the `Graphics` tab for graphics or the `Text Out` tab for text output.
+Manage project files and directories in the `Files` tab.
 For advanced file management use a File manager app that can access the `InternalStorage/Android/data/org.myapp.test/files/` directory.
-The info box above the keyboard shows the type of the symbol the cursor is on when clicked.
+The info box above the keyboard shows the type of the symbol the cursor is on when clicked (no live type checking yet, because the typechecker is too slow).

 ##### Extending and hacking!
-PocketML`s editor is accessible from Python (see 2.7).
+PocketML`s editor is accessible to PocketML by using python interop.
 Use the following template to gain access to the editor object.
 It contains the "terminalout" and "graphicalout" objects.